kit-github/RoboND-DeepLearning-Project/writeup.md

 Issues:
 ------

-1. Tried bunch of architecture with larger hidden layers and learning rate but seemed it was making the performane worse. nothing was working.

-2. Collected data.
-Hoping more data will help.
-Took suggestions.
-Added 1500 images to the existing training dataset.
-It didn't help as much either
+The base net from the segmentation exercise worked quite well with the default data that was provided.
+The network has the following architecture.
+   - input is (128, 128, 3)
+   - encoder_layers =[16, 32, 64, 96, 128]
+   - 1x1 convolution = [128] # single layer
+   - decoder is just reverse of encoder
+Got final score of 0.36 pretty with the default dataset that came with the assignment.
+Close to 0.4 needed for the assignment but not there yet.
+Tried bunch of different architectures in a more unorganized way.
+Like having larger hidden layers.
+For example increasing layers to [16, 32, 64, 128, 256] and 1x1 convolution of [128].
+It did reasonable, but for the same number of epochs it was making the performance slightly worse.

+** Actions to remedy the issues**
+I was feeling confused with this disorganized approach.
+So I did a couple of things.

+1. So added code to dump the network architecture, hyper-parameters and the scores of the experiments I was running.

+2. Collected data, but only after analysis of where the model is failing.
+Earlier attempts to just add data didn't help.
+Later went back to default dataset and saw that my model wasn't working as well on smaller targets.
+Added a sample of around 1200 images where the target was small with other people in the scene.

-3. Anaylzed the scores and realized that the peformance for small target is quite bad and I need perhaps more data on this side.
+3. Anaylzed the scores and realized that the peformance for small target is still not as good.
+Reduced the size of the network, so the earlier layers can have more say.
+The small targets were getting lost in the later layers The size of the dataset and the fact that smaller targets were not getting detected quite bad and I need perhaps more data on this side.
 This has been driving the performance low.

 4. Realized that I need to be methodical.
    - Write down the params and the performs numbers to see how well I am doing with changing the architecture